lucylow/Microaggression_bingo/README.md

 ## Definitions

 PRIVILEGE == "Special rights, advantages, or immunity granted or available only to a particular person or group."
-MICROAGRESSION == "Daily verbal, behavioural, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative prejudicial slights and insults toward any group."
+MICROAGGRESSION == "Daily verbal, behavioural, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative prejudicial slights and insults toward any group."

 ## Categories [Make this configurable]